CIA activities in the Democratic Republic of the Congo: Early CIA perceptions of Joseph Mobutu

-When Congo became independent in 1960 the country was, to a large extent, an anarchist's paradise.
-Between 1960 and 1965, Congo had zero political institutes, null national leaders, and a very scant amount of competent individuals in its economy.
+When Congo became independent in 1960 the country was, to a large extent, an anarchist's paradise[according to who?].
+Between 1960 and 1965, Congo had zero political institutes, null national leaders, and a very scant number of competent individuals in its economy.
 Congo's independence, in 1960, was followed by a surge of military and political insurgency.
 Ethnic groups were butting heads with each other at that time and various uprisings took place that left behind a coagulated trail of curdled blood.
 However, by 1965 most of the chaos had been hampered and order subsequently managed to wiggle its way back into the state.

 In November 1965, then Lieutenant General Joseph Mobutu seized power and declared himself president after throwing Kasavubu out of office.

 Mobutu was able to rule for 32 years primarily due to several "sham elections as well as through brutal force".
 Several released CIA documents shed light on how the CIA perceived Mobutu during his rise to power and in the early years of his time in power.
 From these documents, it can be seen that many in the CIA were unsure of the long-term capability of Mobutu, viewing him in an "optimistically pessimistic manner".
 This is demonstrated in a 1966 intelligence memorandum, opening with a quote from the Belgian Foreign Minister Spaak, stating that "The Coup was the best thing that could possibly have happened; it remains to be seen whether it is also a good thing" (the coup was done in a very efficient manner and for the short term benefited the US and Belgium; but the long-term effects of the coup remained to be seen).
 The CIA believed Mobutu brought stability to Zaire.
 Mobutu created a sense of unity in an underdeveloped country.
 "Although he rules with an iron fist, he is not unduly cruel."
 The CIA cautiously approached Mobutu, unsure if he could maintain a dual role as both a political and military leader.
 The CIA also states in a 1966 Intelligence Memorandum that this duality is likely to cause Mobutu to move toward authoritarian rule (which he did).
 They also spoke favorably of his numerous civilian programs, but doubted their ability to achieve long term effectiveness.

 Throughout Mobutu presidency he proved to be the finest geopolitical ally for the United States on the continent but eventually Mobutu morphed into one of the world's most vicious and corrupt kleptocrats who drove his country into economic ruin.
 He embezzled billions of the nation's revenue from diamonds and other precious metals/stones, and received generous gifts from the CIA and other agencies.
 Mobutu, like many other dictators before him, killed his own people in order to maintain his power.
 In 1997, Mobutu was driven out of the country by Laurent Kabila's rebel forces, and three months later died from prostate cancer in Morocco.